node-dot-cpp/memory-safe-cpp/README.md

 ## Current Status

-We have just started, need some time to produce anything which is worth a look :-( .
+We have just started, need some time to produce anything which is worth a look .
+Stay tuned! :-)